CsullogBeni/design_patterns/design_patterns/behavioral_design_patterns/memento/README.md

  # Mememnto Pattern

 This project demonstrates the implementation of the Mememnto design pattern within the `src` folder.
-The Observer design pattern is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.
+The Memento design pattern is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

 ## UML Class Diagram